 On March 11, 2021, the Organization obtained a \$103,363 SBA loan under the PPP to secure payroll expenses for otherwise furloughed employees impacted by government-imposed shelter in place orders.
 According to the terms of the loan, the full amount can be forgiven as long as loan proceeds are used to cover payroll costs and other specified non-payroll costs.
-Subsequent to year-end, the Organization received full forgiveness of the loan (see Note 7).
+On February 15, 2022, the Organization received full forgiveness of the loan.